How To Decide What Type Of Home To Buy With A Mortgage

 - You can live in the home while collecting payments from renters.

-- Your renters will be at one location, making the property easier to manage.
+- Your renters will be at your location, making the property easier to manage.

 The Cons Of Owning A Multi-Unit Home